-1.2 Type of school.
+1. Vision and school information

+Mulberry Stepney Green Maths, Computing and Science College is an inclusive mainstream school.
+We value all students and encourage all learners to strive and achieve their full potential.
 We are a secondary school for boys and girls aged 11-18.
-We do not have any additionally resourced SEN provision.
+We do not have any additional resourced SEN provision.